Fabrizz/MMM-OnSpotify/README.md

 | spotifyCodeExperimentalSeparateItem <br> `true` | Separates or joins the Spotify Code Bar to the cover art.
 Also respects `roundMediaCorners` and `spotifyCodeExperimentalUseColor`. <br /><br /><img alt="Spotify code bar separation" src=".github/content/readme/banner-codeseparation.png" aling="left" height="100">  |

 #### Canvas
+> [!CAUTION]
+> Spotify returns server error 500 after X amount of anonymous usage of the API.
+We will add an option to use a WebPlayer cookie to get the canvases!

 | Key |  Description |
 | :-- | :-- |
 | experimentalCanvas <br> `false` | Shows the Spotify Canvas if available.
 This is an experimental feature, as this API is not documented and private. |